danielbodnar/awesome-stars/README.md

 ## cheatsheet

+- [MichaelCurrin/code-cookbook](https://github.com/MichaelCurrin/code-cookbook) - Reusable code patterns which you can use as reference or copy to your project 👩‍💻👨‍🍳📖🥗
 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 - [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript
 - [trinib/Linux-Bash-Commands](https://github.com/trinib/Linux-Bash-Commands) - :godmode: Ultimate list of Linux bash commands, cheatsheets and resources